 - Algalita Marine Research Foundation Plastic Debris Report

 - DOC: Cost to Recycle Polystyrene Beverage Containers

 - Styrene as a Likely Carcinogen (2011 Report on Carcinogens, Dept. of Health and Human Services)

 Polystyrene and Other Non-recyclable Plastic Food Packaging Pollution

 Our overly packaged grab-and-go food culture might be convenient for consumers, but is extremely inconvenient for the environment and poses a significant hurdle to local communities' waste diversion goals.
-Litter characterization studies across the country have recognized fast food restaurants as the primary identifiable source of urban litter, and the most abundant type of non-cigarette litter as fast food packaging which includes foamed polystyrene.
-Very little paper or cardboard food packaging and almost no fast food plastic is currently diverted from landfills.
-Frustrated with the increasing amount of this non-recyclable takeout food packaging waste in our landfills, streets, storm drains, and eventually marine environment, local governments across the nation are prohibiting it's use as disposable food packaging.
+Litter characterization studies across the country have recognized fast food restaurants as the primary identifiable source of urban litter, and the most abundant type of non-cigarette litter as fast food packaging, which includes foamed polystyrene.
+Very little paper or cardboard food packaging, and almost no fast food plastic is currently being diverted from landfills.
+Frustrated with the increasing amount of this non-recyclable takeout food packaging waste in our landfills, streets, storm drains, and eventually marine environment, local governments across the nation are prohibiting its use as disposable food packaging.

 Polystyrene is one of our country's most ubiquitous examples of over-processed, overabundant and unnecessary throw-away packaging, and also one of the most costly.
 Like many areas of waste generation, a few simple, economical changes in the way the fast food industry produces and handles its waste could change what currently is a major source of unrecyclable, permanent litter to a model for other businesses.

 You as a consumer can refuse to support the stream of polystyrene and other non-recyclable plastic waste into our communities by choosing its economical and recyclable alternatives instead.

 Learn more about a 2013 statewide measure to target fast food packaging.